Glasgow 2014: One year until city hosts Commonwealth Games

 The Sir Chris Hoy Velodrome, opposite Celtic Park where the opening ceremony will be staged, will host the cycling and paracycling events.

 The neighbouring National Indoor Sports Arena will host the badminton competitions.

 Work on the athletes' village, located alongside both venues, is progressing and is scheduled for completion in January 2014.

 Events will also be staged at two of Glasgow's other famous football stadiums, Hampden and Ibrox.

 Hampden will host the track and field events, while Ibrox will stage the Rugby Sevens.

-The SECC, including the Clyde Auditorium and the new Hydro venue, will host gymnastics, boxing, judo, netball, wrestling and weightlifting.'Hard work'
+The SECC, including the Clyde Auditorium and the new Hydro venue, will host gymnastics, boxing, judo, netball, wrestling and weightlifting.

 The complex will also be the home of the broadcast and media centre.

 The newly extended and refurbished Tollcross International Swimming Centre, in the city's east end, will host the swimming competitions.